 Portola Pharmaceuticals, Inc. was founded in 2003 and is headquartered in South San Francisco, Calif.
 We completed an initial public offering in May 2013 and are traded on the Nasdaq Stock Market under the symbol PTLA.
-We have approximately 85 employees.
+We have approximately 150 employees.

-We are advancing our three programs using novel biomarker and genetic approaches that may increase the likelihood of clinical, regulatory and commercial success of our first-in-class therapies.
+Our goal is to build an enduring biopharmaceutical company with a foundation of products and product candidates that significantly advance patient care in the areas of thrombosis, other hematologic disorders and inflammation.
+We are advancing our three compounds using novel biomarker and genetic approaches that may increase the likelihood of clinical, regulatory and commercial success of our potentially life-saving therapies.

 - Betrixaban – Betrixaban, which was granted a Fast track designation by the FDA, is a novel oral once-daily inhibitor of FXa in development for extended duration VTE prophylaxis in acute medically ill patients for 35 days of in-hospital and post-discharge use.
 Acute medically ill patients are those hospitalized for serious medical conditions, such as heart failure, stroke, infection and pulmonary disease.
 Learn More